CodeChain-io/codechain/docs/asset-management.rst

     const keyStore = await sdk.key.createMemoryKeyStore();
     const p2pkh = await sdk.key.createP2PKH({ keyStore });

-Each user needs an address for them to receive/send assets to.
+Each user needs an address to receive/send assets.
 Addresses are created by p2pkh.
 In this example, Bob's address is introduced differently, since Bob's address is recieved from Bob.
 In real world applications, you would only know the address of the recipient and nothing more.
 ::